scalefactory/ec2-utils/README.md

 ## ec2-net-utils for Fedora/systemd

+This is an open source project published by The Scale Factory.

+We currently consider this project to be archived.

+:warning: We’re no longer using or working on this project.
+It remains available for posterity or reference, but we’re no longer accepting issues or pull requests.

 This is a fork of Amazon's ec2-utils with modifications to support Elastic Network Interfaces (ENI) under systemd.

 The spec file produces two RPMs: ec2-utils and ec2-net-utils.
 The ec2-net-utils RPM contains ENI support.
 It allows you to attach an ENI to a running instance and have it work as you would expect.
 Hurray!